Getting started

 Requirements

-For installing Solarium a minimal PHP version 7.3 is required.
+For installing Solarium a minimal PHP version 8.0 is required.
+It's highly recommended to always use an actively supported PHP version in production.

 Getting Solarium